alexconst/alexconst.github.io/_drafts/ansible.md

     ├── lbservers.cfg.j2
     └── webservers.cfg.j2
 ```
-The [Ansible Galaxy](https://galaxy.ansible.com/) is a community driven website that has thousands of roles that can be reused as well as customized to specific needs.
+The [Ansible Galaxy](https://galaxy.ansible.com/) is a community driven website that has thousands of roles that can be reused and customized to specific needs.

 Because the best way to understand playbooks is via examples the next sections will do just that.
+But be sure to read the [Best Practices](http://docs.ansible.com/ansible/playbooks_best_practices.html) guide first, as it will help making the most out of the playbooks and Ansible.